algorithmiaio/sample-apps/recipes/sentiment_timeseries_forecast/README.md

-# Build a Sentiment Analysis Pipeline for Web Scraping
+# Build a Sentiment Timeseries Forecasting Pipeline

 Time series forecasting algorithms are a common method for predicting future values based on historical data using sequential data, such as snowfall per hour, customer sign-ups per day, or quarterly sales data.